ypinhsuan/tp/docs/DeveloperGuide.md

 1. It will also check whether there is a `Lesson` with overlapping time in `targetModuleClass` by calling `hasOverlapLesson(lessonToAdd)`, which then calls `Lesson#isOverlapLesson(lesson)`.
 (The latter part is omitted from diagram for brevity)

-1. If `lessonToAdd` does not exists in `targetModuleClass` and the timing does not overlap with any existing `Lesson`s, a new `ModuleClass` with `lessonToAdd` will be created.
+1. If `lessonToAdd` does not exist in `targetModuleClass` and the timing does not overlap with any existing `Lesson`s, a new `ModuleClass` with `lessonToAdd` will be created.
 Otherwise, a `CommandException` will be thrown.

 #### Design Considerations